 By DeVry University

 When life abruptly changes, it can help to know that some things stay the same—including your ability to reach your education goals.
-In fact, there are multiple ways you can get college credit for the knowledge and skills you’ve developed outside of your previous coursework.
-Discover the benefits of prior learning credit and how you may be able to use your previous work experience, a completed exam or even time served in the military to get credit for prior learning at DeVry.
+In fact, there may be multiple ways you can get college credit for the knowledge and skills you’ve developed outside of your previous coursework.
+Discover the benefits of prior learning credit and how you may be able to use your previous work experience, a completed exam or even time served in the military to get credit for prior learning.

-- Previous education experience: Have you completed classes at another college or university?
-Leveraging your qualifying transfer credits is often the most common way that you can apply your prior learning experience to your DeVry program.
-DeVry maintains academic agreements with many two- and four-year colleges and universities to ensure that students can transfer credits when eligible.
+Have you completed classes at another college or university?
+Leveraging your qualifying transfer credits is often the most common way that you can apply your prior learning experience.
+Some institutions maintain academic agreements with two- and four-year colleges and universities to ensure that students can transfer credits when eligible.